vaimo/composer-patches/README.md

 The patch will be automatically applied on every composer install, update when required (when it's found that it's not yet installed).

+# Configuration

+More detailed information on what the module is capable of and how to configure it.

 ## Configuration: overview

 Patches are declared under the following keys in composer.json of the patch owner (may it be project or